-The mission of Playhouse Arts is to use live performance as a tool to build a community that is inspired and empowered to work together for the common good.
+The purpose of Playhouse Arts is to use the arts as a tool to build a community that is inspired and empowered to work together for the common good.

 Presenting a wide array of events including live theater, music, variety arts, poetry, speakers, and films, the Arcata Playhouse is a cultural hub for the community.
 The venue is regularly used by local organizations for everything from weddings to elementary school plays to environmental documentaries.

 Within the Playhouse venue is a makers space equipt with tools, paints, space, great light, and a helpful team.
 This space has been used by many talented local visual and theatrical artists for art projects.
 This space is equipt for many artists with a wall of windows that brings in great natural light for painters, table saws, wood, and drills for sculptors, plus giant puppets hang from the ceiling to inspire the imagination.
 This space is available to rent.